Ravenbrook/mps/procedure/review.rst

   GitHub individual comments that appear in the pull request for the change under review.
 See also `.doc.record`_.

-  Every issue log entry must be specific, permanent, and referencable.
+  Every issue log entry must be specific, permanent, referencable, and traceable from `.doc.product`_ and `.doc.rev`_.

   [This naming clashes with "GitHub issue".
 We should find another name.
+Change tag to "log"?
 RB 2023-01-28]

 _`.doc.rev`: Revised document
   The result of performing the edit procedure on the `.doc.product`_.